Support The Education Of Children And Avail A 50% Tax Benefit

 8th September is commemorated as International Literacy Day to promote the importance of education among all communities.
 This year, there is an urgent need to champion the cause of education in India to ensure that children from vulnerable families are protected from the vicious cycle of illiteracy and its long term consequences.

-At CRY, we are working tirelessly to help children continue their education by setting up digital learning centres and providing the essential digital aids to support both India’s teachers and underprivileged children.
+At CRY, we are working tirelessly to help children continue their education by setting up digital learning centers and providing the essential digital aids to support both India’s teachers and underprivileged children.
 CRY, an NGO for child education, is working with communities to ensure that children continue learning even in these uncertain times.
 We’re creating awareness on the importance of education through IVRS, conducting teacher sensitization workshops on precautions to be followed before the opening of schools, and restoring the provisions of mid-day meals in schools.

 So far, we have distributed 3210 sets of workbooks and 30,528 sets of study material among underprivileged children in addition to conducting online classes on WhatsApp for children, holding peer-to-peer online learning sessions on academic subjects, arts and crafts, etc., managing online summer camps and learning sessions and organizing virtual Q&A sessions.
 We have also conducted online classes for children and adolescent girls on menstrual hygiene, making facemasks and hygiene protocols, tutored 50 children through home visits in tribal districts, enabled the functioning of Child Activity Centers to help children resume their studies, digitized the syllabus for 4th grade & 5th grade to facilitate e-learning for students, and also created educational content in regional languages.